 Both HubSpot and WordPress offer their users content management systems.
 A content management system (CMS) gives website developers, owners, and admins the ability to build, write, modify, and extend web content.
 Using a CMS means that you may not need to write any code to modify a page, publish a blog post, add a product, or change simple settings.
 Both HubSpot CMS and WordPress do these things and more.

 HubSpot launched in 2006 and set the marketing world ablaze with talk of “inbound marketing”.
 At its heart HubSpot is a marketing company that offers software and services to help businesses grow.
 One of their software packages is the HubSpot Content Management System (formerly branded the HubSpot Content Optimization System).
 HubSpot CMS is a website builder and blogging platform that works seamlessly with HubSpot’s email, marketing, analytics, and search engine optimization (SEO) services.
 The HubSpot CMS is an all-in-one solution to your online marketing needs.
-According to HubSpot, more than 40,000 customers are using their services.
+According to HubSpot, more than 95,000 customers are using their services (their customer base doubled in the past three years).

 Compare that with WordPress – the most popular CMS on the Web – with more than 60 million active websites (including 35% of the top 10k most visited websites).
 WordPress is at its heart a content management system so the natural foci of HubSpot and WordPress are different.